makinacorpus/DbToolsBundle/docs/content/contribute/contribute.md

 You want to help to build and improve *DbToolsBundle*?
 Here is want you can do:

-* Talk about it: share this bundle to make it more visible
+* Talk about it: share this bundle to make it more visible.
 * Help us with this documentation, you have seen a typo? something is missing?
-[Issues](https://github.com/makinacorpus/DbToolsBundle/issues) & PRs are welcome (but before, please, take look at our contribution rules below)
+[Issues](https://github.com/makinacorpus/DbToolsBundle/issues) & PRs are welcome (but before, please, take look at our contribution rules below).
 * Report bugs you find: [Reporting issues](https://github.com/makinacorpus/DbToolsBundle/issues) is essential to help us improve this tool.
   Feel confident enough to correct it?
 PRs are welcome!
 * Want to add more Anonymizers?
 [Why not distribute your own pack](./pack)?